marcov4lente/marcov4lente/_posts/2017-04-01-installing-a-letsencrypt-SSL-certificate-on-an-Ubuntu-16-04-xenial-server.md

 ## Install the SSL certificate
-Using the Webroot option, specifiy the server root and domain name of the website.
+Using the Webroot option, specify the server root and the domain name of the website.
 ```
 $ sudo certbot certonly --webroot -w /var/www/marcovalente.io/ -d marcovalente.io
 ```

 Remember to respond to the interactive command prompts to complete the installation.

-If this process fails with a "...Failed authorization procedure ... urn:acme:error:unauthorized :: The client lacks sufficient authorization..." kind of error, enable access to the .well-known directory that Certbot will create fron the NginX config.
+If this process fails with a "...Failed authorization procedure ... urn:acme:error:unauthorized :: The client lacks sufficient authorization..." kind of error, enable access to the .well-known directory that Certbot will create from the NginX config.

 ```
     location ~ \.well-known {